GitJohnFis/AI-droids-Enemies/CONTRIBUTING.md

-# 🤝 Contributing to AI-droids-Enemies
+# Contributing to AI-droids-Enemies Guidelines

 Thank you for your interest in contributing to **AI-droids-Enemies**!
 We welcome all contributions: bug reports, feature requests, code, documentation, and ideas.